Ruba494/MyReadsProject/README.md

 # MyReads Project
 This is the final assessment project for Udacity's React Fundamentals course. it's a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-Also search and add new books to your bookshelfs.xs
+Also search and add new books to your bookshelfs

 ## Install and start
 - navigate to my-reads folder `cd my-reads`